ssbsukirat/medicine/Respiratory/Interstitial Lung Disease.md

 	* Sjögren’s syndrome
 	* systemic lupus erythematosus (SLE)
 * rare cases, lung manifestations may be the sole feature of the patient’s clinical presentation
+## Systemic sclerosis
+* clinical
+	* most common pulmonary manifestations
+		* in 50% with diffuse SSc
+		* 30% with limited SSc
+* HRCT
+	* NSIP and IPF
+	* sometimes COP and DAD maybe seen